Doppelkopf: Bids

-Each of the following announcements can only be made after Re or Kontra.
-If, for example, Re was said and a player of the Kontra team wants to make an announcement, he also has to announce Kontra.
-If Re was announced by one player and his partner wants to make an additional announcement, he also has to identify himself as being on the Re team before being able to do so.
+Each of the following announcements can only be made after Re or Contra.
+If, for example, Re was said and a Contra player wants to make an announcement, they must announce Contra.
+If Re was announced by one player and their partner wants to make an additional announcement, they have to identify themself as being on the Re team before being able to do so.